Thinking of Getting a Home Loan as a Contractor? Here’s How

 There is an alternative option.
-EasyKnock has developed a unique program known as Sell and Stay, which allows you to sell your home to us and remain in place as a tenant.
-You keep paying rent until you're ready to move or buy back the property.
+A sale-leaseback allows you to sell your home and remain in place as a tenant.
+You keep paying rent until you’re ready to move or buy back the property.

 Your Win-Win Situation

-Sell and Stay isn't a loan, so it doesn't appear on your credit report.
+A sale-leaseback isn’t a loan, so it doesn’t appear on your credit report.
 Nor does it require you to uproot your household while you get ready to buy your dream home.
-It's just your equity, without strings or a lengthy approval process.
-The application process is easy – contact EasyKnock today to learn how.
+It’s just your equity, without strings or a lengthy approval process.
+Discover additional loans for independent contractors today.